olivierlabayle/WDL-GWAS/docs/src/inputs.md

 - `npcs` (default 10): Number of principal components to use to account for population structure.
 - `ip_values` (default: `1000 50 0.05`): A string of values used to create independent genotypes for PCA (see [here](https://www.cog-genomics.org/plink/2.0/ld)).
 - `approx_pca` (default: true): Whether to use an approximation to the PCA algorithm (see [here](https://www.cog-genomics.org/plink/2.0/strat)).
 Turning this to `false` if used only for small datasets, for instance during testing.
+- `loco_pca` (default: "false"): Whether principal components should be computed in a LOCO fashion to be used as part of the GWAS covariates (cannot be used with `gwas_software=saige`).

 ## GWAS Options